epsilonrt/piduino/README.md

 What PiDuino offers:

 * A programming interface [API](https://en.wikipedia.org/wiki/Application_programming_interface)
-same as Arduino except adding `#include <Arduino.h>`at the beginning of the program.
+same as Arduino except adding `#include <Piduino.h>`at the beginning of the program.
 It does not prohibit offering extensions of the API but provided that stay as independent as possible from the platform and not to make the code incompatible with Arduino.
 It makes sense to think that users who want to stay in the Arduino world use C ++,